Refinitiv/Real-Time-SDK/Java/Eta/TestTools/QATools/qa_readme.txt

 consumer-HttpReconnect-001:  Alters consumer which calls chnl.channel().reconnectClient(error) when receive login response.

 consumer-Ws-001: Alters Consumer to test compression, user can pass option -compressionType to either 'ZLib' or 'LZ4'.
+consumer-Ws-002: Alters Consumer to test compression Zlib -testCompressionZlib.
+					  This app also shows bytesRead and bytesWritten for compressed and uncompressed stats

 Module:  Value Add Provider
 ---------------------------